ewan-harney/hpc_blast2megan/README.md

 <details><summary><font size="6"><b>4) Run the MEGAN blast2lca algorithm</font></b></summary>
 <br></br>

-<font size="4"><b>4.1) Run blast2lca with stringent parameters  </b></font>
+<font size="4"><b>4.1) Run blast2lca  </b></font>
 <br></br>

-For this step we will use the [MEGAN](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/megan6/) a suite of bioinformatic algorithms.
+For this step we will use [MEGAN](https://uni-tuebingen.de/en/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/megan6/), a suite of bioinformatic algorithms.
 MEGAN contains various tools: we are interested in blast2lca, which calculates the LCA or [lowest common ancestor](https://en.wikipedia.org/wiki/Lowest_common_ancestor) using multiple blast results.
 <br></br>

 The 02_run_blast2lca.sh script takes the output from blast, and does the following:
 <br></br>

 1. If blast was run in array mode, chunks are merged (this is automatically detected)
-2. Blast results are filtered by pident (percentage of identical positions: column 3) provided by the user
+2. Blast results are filtered by pident (percentage of identical positions: column 3), which is provided by the user
-3. The megan2lca (lowest common ancestor) algorithm is used to determine taxonomic likelihood of a sequence at all taxonomic levels
+3. The megan2lca (lowest common ancestor) algorithm determines taxonomic likelihood of a sequence at all taxonomic levels.
+The user can adjust the ensitivity of this by varying the top percent arguement.
-4. Taxonomic identification is carried out based on the percentage of alignments matching at a taxonomic level provided by the user
+4. Two main output files are generated, a summary file (the lowest common ancestor and its rank) and a taxon path file (all the taxonomic levels to the lowest common ancestor).
 <br></br>

-This script produces 2 intermediate files ('filtered_blast.out.tab' and 'megan_full_out.tsv') as well as a final output called 'megan_sum_out.tsv'.
+This script produces some temporary files (which are deleted), some intermediate files ('filtered_blast.out.tab', 'megan_full_out.tsv' and 'megan_taxonpath_withcounts.tsv') that may be useful, and two final output files: 'megan_summary_out.tsv' and megan_taxonpath_out.tsv.
 <br></br>

 <b>To run the 02_run_blast2lca.sh script you must provide:</b>
 * Minimum percentage identity (0-100) for the blast results to be considered by blast2lca (-B)
-* Minimum percentage of matching alignments (0-100) for taxonomic assignemnt in blast2lca (-M)
+* The Top Percent parameter (1-10) for lca calculation (-T)
 * Absolute path to the megan nucleotide database (-D)
 <br></br>

+Blast will potentially output hundred of hits for each ASV.
+The minimum percentage identity threshold can be used to reduce the number of hits that are considered by MEGAN's blast2lca algorithm.
+We suggest using a relatively high value to start with (90 or 95), which can be reduced if high numbers of NAs appear in the summary file.
+<br></br>

+Blast2lca only retains blast hits that are less than the 'Top Percent' value away from the highest scroing hit (based on bit score).
+Top Percent can actually be set to anything from 0 to 100 (with a default of 10), but in our experience values of 1-10 are most appropriate.
+Setting Top Percent to a low value (1.5, 2) will retain a relatively smaller number of blast hits and likely result in better taxonomic assignment.
+However if the ASVs derive from organisms that have poor representation in the reference database then it may be wiser to set Top Percent to a higher value (5-10).
+For more information about Top Percent and the blast2lca algorithm please see the [MEGAN manual](https://software-ab.cs.uni-tuebingen.de/download/megan6/manual.pdf).
+<br></br>

-If running the analysis on BESSEMER, the database should be available at '/shared/genomicsdb2/shared/megan/megan-nucl-Feb2022.db'.
+If running the analysis on BESSEMER, the megan nucleotide database should be available at '/shared/genomicsdb2/shared/megan/megan-nucl-Feb2022.db'.
 Otherwise you can download your own version from the [MEGAN Alternative Download Page](https://unitc-my.sharepoint.com/personal/iijhu01_cloud_uni-tuebingen_de/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fiijhu01%5Fcloud%5Funi%2Dtuebingen%5Fde%2FDocuments%2FApps%2FMegan&ga=1).
 For deciding which values of -B and -M to use, we recommend initially using relatively strict (high) values for both, such as:
 * -B 95
 * -M 100
 <br></br>